 - Cold Weather: When the mercury dips into sub-freezing territory it’s time to whip out the thick, heavily cushioned socks in order to maximize both warmth and wicking ability.
 But be careful: the biggest danger with wearing heavily cushioned socks is the temptation to lace your work boots up tightly to guard against the cold.
 Doing so however, will suppress the wicking ability of the socks and make for cold, wet feet.

 - Fit – Just as important as thickness, height and material is how the socks actually fit on your feet.
 If they’re too big they’ll bunch up or slide back and forth and create painful blisters.
 Too small and they can squeeze your feet, generate pressure points and have their moisture wicking abilities compromised.
-Of course if you’re after a pair of compression socks, they’ll fit fairly tightly in order for them to work.
+Of course if you’re after a pair of compression socks or hand warmers, they’ll fit fairly tightly in order for them to work.
 The most important indicator of a proper fit is the alignment of the heel cup.
 If it fits perfectly over your own heel then the socks are the right size.
 If the heel cup is down in the arch of your foot the socks are too small and if it’s up around your ankle the socks are too big.